rpavlov/rpavlov.com/source/2017-10-24-multi-user-git.md

     git@user1:<username1>/<username1-repo>.git

-Of course, ensure your ssh key is added to respective repo.
+Of course, ensure your ssh key is added to the respective repo.